Tyrrrz/CliFx/Readme.md

 ## Etymology

-**CliFx** is made out of "Cli" for "Command Line Interface" and "Fx" for "Framework".
+**CliFx** is made out of "Cli" for "Command-line Interface" and "Fx" for "Framework".
 It's pronounced as "cliff ex".